HayateDevTH/Recovery/README.md

-# Recovery For Galaxy Device.
+# Recovery For Android Device.